tjoyner/ofvioletsandlicorice/chapter10.md

 "How do we get there?" asks Daniel, looking at the second glass of Pastis, which Silvio hadn't taken off the table.

 The stranger sips with light disgust from his glass of tea.
-Then, very slowly, as if he were talking to himself, asks "Who do we have here that could take us, since Luciano is grappling with one of his wife's usual attacks of coronary arrhythmia?"
+Then, very slowly, as if he were talking to himself, asks, "Who do we have here that could take us, since Luciano is grappling with one of his wife's usual attacks of coronary arrhythmia?"

 "Who?"
 Daniel asks, with increasing anxiety, "I wouldn't really know who..."